cybertraining-dsc/reu2022/project/git-bash-pseudo-console.md

-# How to Set Up Git Bash with Pseudo Console Support on Windows
+# Using Git Bash on Windows

+If you do not use wsl, you can skip the appropriate steps related to it.

-First of all, try opening Git Bash and entering `wsl` (you must have installed wsl).
+First, try opening Git Bash and entering `wsl` (you must have installed wsl).
 If it hangs, then follow the rest of this tutorial.
 If it does not hang, you do not need to follow this tutorial since you already have Pseudo Console Support.